lisongxu/CSCE156-Project-DB/README.md

 #### 5.2.2.
 MySQL and Java Code (65 points):

-  * Submission (5 points): Submitted all required files: `Project2.jar`, `dbinit.sql`, `Project2.zip`, `design.pdf`, and your MySQL username and password.
+  * Submission (5 points): Submitted all required files: `Project2.jar`, `dbinit.sql`, `Project2.zip`, and `design.pdf`.
 You will lose these points if the LA has to contact you for missing files.

-  * MySQL Initialization Script (10 points): Successfully create the tables and insert the predefined data into the database.
+  * MySQL Initialization Script (10 points): The first line is your MySQL password, and your script successfully creates the tables and inserts the predefined data into the database.

   * Main Window (5 points): Correctly display the current number of users.